Democratic education: Effect on quality of education

-The type of political socialization that takes place in Democratic Schools is strongly related to deliberative democracy theory.
-Claus Offe and Ulrich Preuss, two theorists of the political culture of deliberative democracies argue that in its cultural production deliberative democracy requires "an open-ended and continuous learning process in which the roles of both 'teacher' and 'curriculum' are missing.
+The type of political socialization that occurs in Democratic Schools is closely related to deliberative democracy theory.
+Claus Offe and Ulrich Preuss, two theorists of the political culture of deliberative democracies, argue that in its cultural production, deliberative democracy requires "an open-ended and continuous learning process in which the roles of both 'teacher' and 'curriculum' are missing.
 In other words, what is to be learned is a matter that we must settle in the process of learning itself."

 The political culture of a deliberative democracy and its institutions, they argue, would facilitate more "dialogical forms of making one's voice heard" which would "be achieved within a framework of liberty, within which paternalism is replaced by autonomously adopted self-paternalism, and technocratic elitism by the competent and self-conscious judgment of citizens."

-As a curricular, administrative and social operation within schools, democratic education is essentially concerned with equipping people to make "real choices about fundamental aspects of their lives" and happens within and for democracy.
+As a curricular, administrative, and social operation within schools, democratic education is essentially concerned with equipping people to make "real choices about fundamental aspects of their lives" and happens within and for democracy.
 It can be "a process where teachers and students work collaboratively to reconstruct curriculum to include everyone."
 In at least one conception, democratic education teaches students "to participate in consciously reproducing their society, and conscious social reproduction."
 This role necessitates democratic education happening in a variety of settings and being taught by a variety of people, including "parents, teachers, public officials, and ordinary citizens."
-Because of this "democratic education begins not only with children who are to be taught but also with citizens who are to be their teachers."
+Because of this, "democratic education begins not only with children who are to be taught but also with citizens who are to be their teachers."